CSCfi/csc-env-eff/hands-on/singularity/singularity_extra_replicating-conda.md

 meaning that e.g. updates in Puhti can sometimes break Conda environments, necessitating a re-install.

-Using a Singularity container instead can help with bot problems: Singularity containers are just single file that is typically smaller than the total size of the Conda environment directory.
+Using a Singularity container instead can help with both problems: Singularity containers are just single file that is typically smaller than the total size of the Conda environment directory.
 They are also less sensitive for changes in host system.